hu-macsy/lama_old/scai/dmemo/doc/Distribution.rst

     General distribution of 11 elements onto 3 processors.

-Compared to the other distributions, general distributions have the big disadvantage that one local processor does not know the full mapping, i.e. it cannot determine the owner of an abritrary index.
-Therefore additional communication is required to determine ownership of elements.
+Compared to the other distributions, general distributions have the big disadvantage that one local processor does not know the full mapping, i.e. it cannot determine the owner of an abritrary index without further communication.
+This also implies that each method requiring the computation of ownership must be called by all processors.

 Grid Distribution
 ^^^^^^^^^^^^^^^^^